umfy/sanguine-oasis/posts/1-character.md

 #### Example
 - Aris is human female
 - from noble nomadic family
-- dark-skinned, short tied hair
-- who values style and etiquette
+- dark-skinned, short tied hair, who values style and etiquette
 - in pursuit of adventures she became a mercenary
 - her passion is oriental dance
 - she is a skilled sand mage